-Pay-later options can be a helpful way to spread out the cost of something over time with no charges added on.
+Pay-later options (sometimes called 'buy now, pay later', or BNPL) can be a helpful way to spread out the cost of something over time with no charges added on.
 It’s easy to pay a part up front, get the goods straight away, and then pay off the rest later.
 But are they just another way to get in trouble with debt?

 So for example, you might want to buy a $100 pair of shoes in a shop that offers Afterpay.
 You download the app in the store, enter your details, and are approved.
 You pay $25 up front, take the shoes home, then make three fortnightly repayments of $25 each.

 If you miss a repayment because you don’t have enough funds in your bank account when Afterpay goes to deduct each $25, you are charged a penalty of $10.

 Pay-later options are a kind of debt.
 They are a way of borrowing without interest or fees (the seller covers these costs).
 So while they are a no-cost way to borrow, having too many at once can be hard to keep track of and tricky to handle.